davidmoten/aws-lightweight-client-java/README.md

   .s3()
   .defaultClient()
   .path("myBucket/myObject.txt") //
-  .method(HttpMethod.GET) //
   .responseAsUtf8();
 ```

 This is actually a lot more concise than using the AWS SDK for Java but moreover because the artifact is small and the number of classes loaded to perform the action is much less, the *cold start* time for a Java AWS Lambda that uses s3 is **reduced from 10s to 4s**!
 Sub-second cold start time latency would be great but the catch is that a lot of classes are loaded by the java platform to perform the https call to the S3 API so that's going to be hard to avoid.
+In fact my testing shows that without any https calls at all a lambda can cold start in <1s (but will have presumably pretty limited functionality)!

 ## Getting started
 Add this dependency to your pom.xml: